wp-plugins/jquery-collapse-o-matic/readme.txt

 2. Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.3.12 =
+* Added the 'tracy patch' that will collapse all nested items if the parent is collapsed via highlander grouping.

 = 1.3.11 =
 * Added excerpt feature and all related attributes.